Image

 Prosecutors in Illinois treat violent crime cases as serious public-safety priorities.
 That means prosecutors push for tough bond conditions, seek prison time, and ask for enhancements when the facts allow.

 Before your case even reaches trial, you might be subject to protective orders, travel restrictions, and limitations that disrupt work or family life.
-The earlier a violent crimes lawyer in McLeansboro, IL gets involved, the more opportunities there are to protect your rights and obtain the best possible outcome in your case.
+Getting a violent crimes lawyer in McLeansboro, IL involved early increases your chances of protecting your rights and securing the best possible result.

-Examples Violent Crime Charges We Defense in McLeansboro, IL
+Examples of Violent Crime Charges We Defend in McLeansboro, IL

 • Assault and Aggravated Assault: placing another person in immediate fear of being harmed.
 Becomes aggravated with a weapon, certain locations, or protected victims.